shafanoam/TinyCPU/README.md

 # TinyCPU
-A custom CPU and assembler I created for the Basys 3 FPGA board as a fun practical application of my CPU designing knowladge.
+A custom CPU and assembler I created as a fun practical application of my CPU designing knowladge.

 ## Hardware Description:
-For those who will like run their code, a Logisim implementation of the CPU is provided.
+For those who will like run their own code, a Logisim implementation of the CPU is provided.

 The CPU is non-pipelined and has 4 registers and a 256-byte call stack.